Last Updated: July 17, 2017 ...

 The paint jobs for the eight figures weren't "that bad".
 The main problem to me was the pale flesh tones.
 So I repainted all of those areas using my own mix of "pinker flesh" paint.
 You can sort of see that in the Superman before-after, but not so much in the Wonder Woman before-after.
 The two most in need of repainting were the Superman and Wonder Woman (above).
 Though I repainted the red and blues on Superman, the main gain was repainting his face and his S-emblem.
 For Wonder Woman, the main gain was repainting her face, the silver bracelets, and completing the eagle-emblem on her chest.

 Note that I am disappointed the with the following photos.
 I made the mistake of setting the figures too close to the digital camera's lens.
-I should have set them back further as per the photos of Superman and Wonder Woman directly above
+I should have set them back further as per the photos of Superman and Wonder Woman in the above JLA diorama section .

 Marvel Girl conversion